szaghi/adam/src/app/nasto/nvf/README.md

 ### Compile

-To compile NASTO GMP application the preferred method is to use [FoBiS](https://github.com/szaghi/FoBiS).
+To compile NASTO NVF application the preferred method is to use [FoBiS](https://github.com/szaghi/FoBiS).

 The root of ADAM framework should look like: